In this series, you’ll be able to get to know the Ubiqum Code Academy team and hear what it’s like to work as a Mentor in one of their bootcamps.

 If we look specifically at the Java course, almost all the students come from different sectors looking to make a change in their professional career.
 They want a radical life change.
 If we think about the length of the course, it is almost impossible for them to come out as experts in the languages we propose, but they are capable of solving problems and facing any challenges that may come their way.
 After Ubiqum Code Academy everything will seem much easier.

-And finally, what’s the most impressive project you’ve seen from the students who attend the Ubiqum Java Web Developer bootcamp?
+And finally, what’s the most impressive project you’ve seen from the students who attend the Ubiqum Java Web development bootcamp?

 The Programmers we train up produce some amazing projects, like games for mobile devices, portfolios that look professional or even music web applications, all of which are comparable to those of a highly experienced programmer.